 Zero Expense Ratio Index Mutual Funds

-Finally, we get to the major news that everyone has been talking about – the zero cost index funds.
+Finally, we get to the major news that everyone has been talking about – their zero cost index funds.

-Fidelity is now offering the Fidelity Zero Total Market Index Fund (FZROX) and the Fidelity Zero International Index Fund (FZILX), both with zero minimum investment.
+Fidelity is now offering (4) four zero expense ratio index funds: Fidelity Zero Total Market Index Fund (FZROX), Fidelity Zero International Index Fund (FZILX), Fidelity Zero Large Cap Index Fund (FNILX), and Fidelity Zero Extended Market Index Fund (FZIPX), all with zero minimum investment.

 Here is how these funds compare to Vanguard and Schwab.